ota-meshi/eslint-plugin-regexp/.changeset/calm-onions-yell.md

 "eslint-plugin-regexp": major
 ---

-Drop support fro Node.js <=v17, and v19
+Drop support for Node.js <=v17, and v19